Skip to content

 φ(t)=limh\0φ(t+h)φ(t)h\begin{equation*}\varphi^{\prime}(t)=\lim _{h \backslash 0} \frac{\varphi(t+h)-\varphi(t)}{h}\end{equation*}

-Integrating again and using Fubini's theorem we have for t0t \geq 0
+Substituting the previous formula for φ(s)-\varphi'(s) and using Fubini's theorem, we get for t0t \geq 0

 If φ\varphi is piece-wise linear, ν\nu has a finite number of atoms and the result follows from fact that weighted average of characteristic function is again characteristic function.
 To prove the general result, let νn\nu_n be a sequence of measures on (0,)(0, \infty) with a finite number of atoms that converges weakly to ν\nu and let